viswa2/cision-project-test/README.md

 sed 's/["\[\]]//g' access.log > cleaned.log

-2. Extract IP and HTTP status code using awk
+2: Extract IP and HTTP status code using awk

 awk '{print $1, $9}' cleaned.log

-3. Filter only GET requests using grep
+3: Filter only GET requests using grep

 grep 'GET' cleaned.log > get_requests.log

-4. Count occurrences of each status code using awk, sort, and uniq
+4: Count occurrences of each status code using awk, sort, and uniq

 awk '{print $9}' cleaned.log | sort | uniq -c | sort -nr

+5. Text Manipulation with an Object Orientated Programming Language Solve the text manipulation problem from the previous question using any Object Orientated Programming language of your choice.
+Provide a clear and well-documented solution.

+`Ans:` Added the code into `test-manipulation-shell-script/log-praser.sh`

 `Note:` Remaining questions i don't have much programming knowledge, but i have started running python now, will start writing python code soon.